luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Bonus: 4**

 This trait is only available to AGIs.
 You have a particularly difficult time adjusting to hormonal urges and emotions when sleeved in biomorphs.
 You suffer a −20 modifier when resisting any form of emotional manipulation, including Provoke Tests, fear effects, and certain sleights and drugs.
 Additionally, you suffer a −20 modifier to Stress Tests involving emotions, fear, or pain.
-At the GM’s discretion, certain intense emotions or rushes may temporarily overwhelm you; if you fail a WIL Check, you acquire the stunned condition (▶226, EP2) for one action turn (plus one per superior failure).
+At the GM’s discretion, certain intense emotions or rushes may temporarily overwhelm you; if you fail a WIL Check, you acquire the [stunned condition](../../../12/21-other-action-factors.md#conditions) (_EP2_) for one action turn (plus one per superior failure).
 Neuromodulation and endocrine control ware can negate the effects of this trait.

 ### Emotive Blindness